airsplay/vokenization/README.md

 ### Pre-Training with VLM
 As discussed in Sec.
-2 of the [paper](https://arxiv.org/pdf/2010.06775.pdf), we use previous generated vokens to pre-train the model with visual supervision.
+2 of the [paper](https://arxiv.org/pdf/2010.06775.pdf), we use previously generated vokens to pre-train the model with visual supervision.

 #### Wiki103